-For recent graduates on the hunt for computer networking jobs, the question is often: “What can you do with a computer networking degree?”
+For recent graduates searching for computer networking jobs, the question is often: “What can you do with a computer networking degree?”
 Fortunately, the short answer is “quite a lot.”
 Employment opportunities in computer and information technology are on the rise.
 This includes many computer networking careers.
 According to the Bureau of Labor Statistics (BLS), there is a 15% increase in IT jobs expected between the years 2021 and 2031.
-This will result in over 682,800 new jobs for qualified applicants in the information technology field.
+This will result in over 682,800 new jobs for qualified applicants in the information technology field, including the networking industry.
 This is good news for professionals with a computer networking degree.
 It means they can pursue in-demand positions in the industry.
-These include computer network support specialists, network architects, information security analysts, and network administrators, for instance.
-In this article, our editors identify ten of the top computer networking jobs.
+These include network support specialists, network architects, information security analysts, database administrators, and network administrators.
+Our editors identify ten of the top computer networking jobs in this article.
 We provide detailed information on each occupation.
 This includes job growth projections, education and training requirements, and salary expectations.
+If any of these jobs appeal to you, check out our ranking that features some of the cheapest computer networking schools in the country.

-As you peruse this list of the best computer networking careers for 2022, be advised that these occupations were hand-picked by our editors.
-Our selections are based on certain characteristics.
+As you peruse this list of the best computer networking careers, be advised that these occupations were hand-picked by our editors.
+Our selections are based on specific characteristics.
 These include job growth projections, salary details, and required academic qualifications.
 Sources informing our decision include the Bureau of Labor Statistics (BLS) and PayScale.
 The following 10 computer networking jobs are listed by average or median annual salaries in ascending order.
 An important disclaimer: salary averages are provided here for reference only.
-Exact salaries vary by employer, location, and specific job responsibilities among other factors.
+Exact salaries vary by employer, location, and specific job responsibilities, among other factors.

 Computer Network Support Specialist

-The role of a computer network support specialist is one of our entry-level networking careers.
+The role of a wireless network support specialist is one of our entry-level networking careers.
 Thus, the pay is on the low end of the spectrum for computer and IT positions.
-According to the Bureau of Labor Statistics (BLS), the median annual wage for network support specialists was $62,760 in 2021.
+According to the Bureau of Labor Statistics (BLS), the average salary for network support specialists was $62,760 in 2021.
 There is the opportunity to earn more.
 Top earners in the field made well over six figures this same year.

 The BLS also indicates that the demand for computer network support specialists is growing steadily as of this writing.
 Because the field is relatively small, though, there will only be about 13,800 new jobs for these network specialists over the next eight years.

-To become a network support specialist, some educational requirements are usually mandated.
+Some educational requirements are usually mandated to become a wireless network support specialist.
 This includes a computer networking or data science degree at the associate’s level.
 Some employers, especially at larger corporations, may prefer a bachelor’s degree in computer networking or a related IT field.

 Average Salary: $62,760

 One of the most common networking positions is the occupation of a network and computer systems administrator.
 These trained IT professionals are responsible for a business or organization’s computer systems.
-This includes installation and maintenance of wireless networks like local area networks (LANs) and wide area networks (WANs).
+This includes installing and maintaining wireless networks like local area networks (LANs) and wide area networks (WANs).
 Specific responsibilities include:

-- Ensure optimal network/computer systems performance, according to network protocols
+- Ensure optimal network performance and computer systems performance according to network protocols

 - Install upgrades and perform repairs as necessary